-The ideal candidate will be a self-starter and strategic thinker with a background in public policy, political campaigns, and/or community organizing.
-The Houston Policy Coordinator should have strong communication skills that allow them to build relationships and foster cooperation with WDP members, other WDP staff, elected officials, and a diverse array of community and industry stakeholders.
-Finally, a strong candidate should be committed to WDP’s identity as a membership-based organization and be eager to leverage integrated campaign strategies to further WDP’s policy agenda, expand WDP’s Better Builder® Program, and build worker power.
+The ideal candidate will have a background in public policy, familiarity with Texas employment and labor laws, political campaigns, and/or community organizing.
+The Houston Policy Coordinator should have strong communication skills that allow them to build relationships and foster cooperation with Workers Defense members, other Workers Defense staff, elected officials, and a diverse array of community and industry stakeholders.
+They should be willing to put in extra time and effort to meet urgent deadlines to advance our programmatic priorities and understand that this role often requires irregular work hours (including evenings and weekends).
+Finally, a strong candidate should be committed to WDP’s identity as a membership-based organization and be eager to leverage integrated campaign strategies to further Workers Defense’s policy agenda, expand Workers Defense’s Better Builder® Program, and build worker power.

-- Cultivating strong working relationships with local policy makers, ally community and faith organizations, construction industry leaders, and other coalition partners, to support local policy efforts and campaigns, and encourage increased participation in the Better Builder® Program;
+- Cultivating strong working relationships with local policy makers, ally community and faith organizations, construction industry leaders, and other coalition partners, to support local policy efforts and campaigns;

 - Tracking local political and industry trends to identify opportunities to develop new stakeholder partnerships and launch strategic campaigns;

-- Collaborating with WDP organizing staff to engage WDP members and local construction workers in WDP’s campaigns and political advocacy;
+- Devise and execute strategies to engage WDP members and local construction workers in Workers Defense’s campaigns and political advocacy

-- Representing WDP in meetings with coalition partners, funders, and the media, as needed; and
+- Representing Workers Defense in meetings with coalition partners, funders, and the media, as needed

 - Two years of community, labor, or similar organizing or campaigns experience;